OneAutumnMango/Discord-Music-Core/README.md

 ### `async play(query: str)`

 Add a song to the queue, accepts URLs or search queries.
+Returns song title.

 ### `skip()`